Bankruptcy and General Practice

 Do I have to go to court if I have an attorney?

-In most cases, no. Clients authorize us to appear on their behalf.
+Usually you do not need to go to Court if you have an attorney.
+Clients authorize us to appear on their behalf.
 Only a few judges require personal appearances.

 Can I challenge a radar reading?

-Yes, but it can be difficult and can only be done if negotiations to reduce the ticket break down and a Trial is needed.
+Yes you can challenge a radar reading, but it can be difficult and can only be done if negotiations to reduce the ticket break down and a Trial is needed.
 A conviction does not require radar; an officer’s observation may be enough.

-No formal statute applies.
+No, there is no strictly stated legal time limit for a traffic ticket to be resolved after you have been handed the ticket.
 However, case law addresses how long a municipality can delay prosecution.
 Usually, speedy trial rules do not help resolve traffic tickets.

 What is the difference between TVB and local traffic courts?